CloudLabsAI-Azure/azure-ai-agents-labs/README.md

 ### Lab 1 - Setup and test the lab environment
 Lab 1 walks you through how to setup the necessary lab environment for building AI Agents.
 This includes:
-* Setting up the AI Project in the Azure AI Foundry
+* Setting up the AI Project in the Microsoft Foundry
 * Deploying an LLM and embedding models
 * Establish connectivity from VS Code to the AI Project
 * Perform a simple Chat Completion call to the LLM to test that your lab environment is set up properly.